 - The benefits that the child is receiving such as social security.

-The judge in a Virginia’s Juvenile and Domestic Relations District Court will review the factors again after three years and will continue doing so every three years until child support is no longer needed.
-Child support will no longer be needed when the child passes the age of 19 years old is becomes fully capable of affording the living expenses by himself/ herself.
-An exception in such case would be if the child is mentally or physically incapable of affording his/ her living expenses even though he/ she passed the age of 19 years old.
+The judge in a Virginia’s Juvenile and Domestic Relations District Court will review the factors again after three years and will continue doing so every three years until minor support is no longer needed.
+Child support will no longer be needed when the minor passes the age of 19 years old is becomes fully capable of affording the living expenses by himself/ herself.
+An exception in such case would be if the minor is mentally or physically incapable of affording his/ her living expenses even though he/ she passed the age of 19 years old.